dhellmann/pymotw-3/source/configparser/index.rst

 Option Search Path
 ==================

-:class:`SafeConfigParser` uses a multi-step search process when looking for an option.
+:class:`ConfigParser` uses a multi-step search process when looking for an option.

 Before starting the option search, the section name is tested.
 If the